camcimahir/cmpm-121-f25-d3-mahircamci/PLAN.md

 - [x] Use luck() to deterministically decide which cells start with tokens
 - [x] Display token values as text labels on cells (visible without clicking)
 - [x] Only draw cells that have tokens
-- [ ] Implement "nearby" detection helper function
-- [ ] Make cells clickable (add click handlers)
+- [X] Make cells clickable (add click handlers)
-- [ ] Implement token collection (click nearby cell to pick up token)
+- [X] Implement token collection (click nearby cell to pick up token)
-- [ ] Implement place token
+- [X] Implement place token
-- [ ] Update inventory display when token collected
+- [X] Update inventory display when token collected
-- [ ] Handle crafting logic (only combine equal values, double the result)
+- [X] Handle crafting logic (only combine equal values, double the result)
-- [ ] Add win condition detection
+- [X] Add win condition detection
 - [ ] The player can see cells all the way to the edge of the map

 ## D3.b